ualsg/ualsg.netlify.app/content/post/2021-07-research-data-repositories/index.md

 projects: []
 ---

 It is inevitable these days that researchers depend heavily on various kinds and sources of data.
-Researches usually start from one or more sources of input data, and some generate datasets that are contributed as open data, available to the public upon the publication of papers.
+They usually start from one or more sources of input data, and some generate datasets that are contributed as open data, available to the public upon the publication of papers.
 In some cases, these open data may be in multiple versions as data being updated, or new data is added.
 Customisable access control may be a requirement if the research data is part of the peer-review process as the research paper.
 Thus, it is critical when choosing a data repository, we evaluate it against our use case and data management workflow and requirements.

 While searching for a data repository solution for our projects, we find the information regarding research data repositories and open data repositories are scattered over the internet.
 We decided to compile a list of repositories that we found relevant to our field, perform a comparison among them.
+We hope that other research groups will find this exploration useful when deciding how to share open data arising from their projects.

 In general, there are four categories of research data repository options: